fifc/yos/docs/Building YOS.md

-Building NuOS
+Building YOS
 =====================

-Please make use of the NuOS Build Scripts.
+Please make use of the YOS Build Scripts.

 The build scripts will get you up and running in no time!